jihadiscapes/Domain_tool/Readme.md

 <iframe width="100%" height="600" frameborder="0" scrolling="no" src="https://jihadiscapes.github.io/Domain_tool/Dom_plot_drop3.html ">
 </iframe>

+> Note
-'To increase loading speed this is a compressed version of the data analysis, values are daily with a 7 day rolling mean.'
+`To increase loading speed this is a compressed version of the data analysis, values are daily with a 7 day rolling mean`